 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
-At First Dental, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.
+At First Dental, we provide the expertise, state-of-the-art equipment, and dedication to assisting special-needs patients necessary to ensure great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
 Drs.
-Lehmkuhler, Taylor, Khan, Parekh, Akilla and Deol meet these challenges with sedation dentistry for the disabled.
-Drs.
-Lehmkuhler, Taylor, Khan, Parekh, Akilla and Deol are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.
+Lehmkuhler, Taylor, Khan, Parekh, Akilla and Deol meet these challenges by offering sedation dentistry for the disabled.

 Sedation Dentistry for the Fearful